Why Your Narcissistic Mother Lies To You and Why It’s a Red Flag?

 If left unchallenged, this thinking only compounds the damage.

-If this describes you, you are caught in the Good Daughter Trap.
+If this describes you, you are caught in what I call The Good Daughter Syndrome.
 And if you are… I can help you get free.

 Wondering if you are in the role of the Good Daughter of a narcissistic mother?
 Take the quiz – it’s free.